RetroPie/RetroPie-Docs/docs/Saturn.md

 ## Emulator: [lr-Yabause](https://github.com/libretro/yabause) :small_red_triangle:

 Yabause stands for: Yet Another Buggy And Uncomplete Sega Emulator.
 It stands by its name.
-Currently you need to install it from the setup script under experimental builds. a Raspberry Pi 2 is a must.
-Most if not all games have incredibly choppy sound, are extremely laggy, and quite frankly aren't yet quite playable without a lot of tweaking and a few prayers.
+Currently you need to install it from the setup script under experimental builds.
+Any Raspberry Pi model will achieve only 1-2 frames-per-second, rendering it unplayable on those systems.

 ## ROMS